Your Cart

 FROM THE AUTHOR

-I'm Kim Kirkley — travel rights strategist, JD, MSW, and a solo parent of two young kids in Brooklyn, NY.
+I'm Kim Kirkley — travel rights strategist, retired attorney, JD, MSW, and a solo parent of two young kids in Brooklyn, NY.
 I created this guide because no one should have to figure out the airport with a child in tow and no roadmap.

 Consider this your roadmap.